 The Library provides, within its financial limitations, a general collection of material on a wide range of topics of interest to the general public.
-The Library’s collection is intended to meet the cultural, informational and recreational needs of all ages and to reflect the diversity of the population it serves.
+The collection intends to meet the cultural, informational and recreational needs of all ages and to reflect the diversity of the population it serves.
 The Library recognizes that patrons have different learning styles and preferences for how they receive information.
 Material is purchased in a range of formats to meet the various accessibility needs of the community:

 - Print – Hardcover, Paperback, and Large Print books, Magazines, Newspapers, and Graphic Novels.

 - Non-Print – Audiobooks, CDs, DVDs, and Video Games.

 - Digital Resources – Online databases, eBooks, and eAudiobooks.

 - Recreational Materials – Children’s games, Toys, Puzzles, and Puppets.

 - Reference Materials – The Library maintains a small collection of ready reference books consisting of non-circulating titles on a variety of topics.